spacelift-io/user-documentation/docs/vendors/ansible/getting-started.md

 At this point, the machine should be configured with a simple Apache HTTP server with a sample website on port 8000.

-You can switch to the **Resources** tab to see the hosts you have configured together with the history of when the host was last created and updated.
+You can switch to the **Resources** tab to see the hosts you have configured, together with the history of when the host was last created and updated.

 ![Exploring the created resources.](../../assets/screenshots/ansible/ansible-11-resources.png)